tarapitha/casiocalc-comm-msdos-lpt/README.md

 ## INTRODUCTION

-Some Casio calculators, including fx-7700GB, have 2,5mm plug for sending and receiving data with other calculators or PCs.
+Some Casio calculators, including fx-7700GB, have serial interface with 2.5mm plug for exchanging data with other calculators and PCs.

- - This line carries RS-232 TTL 5V signal;
+ - The communication line carries RS-232 TTL 5V signal
- - Can be configured to use 1200, 2400, 4800 and 9600 baud data rate;
+ - Data rate can be configured as 1200, 2400, 4800 and 9600 baud
- - Can be set to Even, Odd or None parity;
+ - Parity can be set to Even, Odd or None

-Casio provided optional cables for connecting two calculators, part numbers SB-60 or SB-62, and also optional battery powered level-shifter kits for connecting the calculator to PC via native serial interface, part numbers FA-100 or FA-121 and maybe also others.
+Casio provided optional cables for connecting two calculators, part numbers **SB-60** or **SB-62**, and also optional battery powered level-shifter kits for connecting the calculator to PC via native serial interface, part numbers **FA-100** or **FA-121** and maybe also others.

 ## REQUIREMENTS